ixkael/ixkael.github.io/_pages/applicants.md

 ## MSc/MSci students

 Every year I offer projects that last between 3 and 9 months, depending on the degree, and can be carried out alone or in pairs (but you will be responsible for splitting the work). _All degrees are welcome_.
-Typically, the projects attract data-minded students in the following MSc/MSci programs: Physics, Data Science, Computer Science, Artificial Intelligence, Electrical Engineering, etc. For the requirements, see the message on top of this page.
+Typically, I expect the projects to attract data-minded students in the following MSc/MSci programs: Physics, Data Science, Computer Science, Artificial Intelligence, Electrical Engineering, etc. For the requirements, see the message on top of this page.

 ### List of possible projects (last update Dec 2020):
 _Some of the projects below are complementary, so that we may have more vibrant and collaborative weekly group meetings, and students may help each other more, both directly and indirectly._